bug fixing icon user search icon shopping cart icon 0 email icon email icon

 IgG Food Sensitivity Testing

-• How it works: A small blood sample is taken, often via a finger prick, and analyzed in a lab to detect elevated IgG antibody levels for specific foods.
+• How it works: A small blood sample, often via finger prick, is analyzed for IgG antibodies linked to specific foods.

-• What it measures: The test identifies foods that may cause low-grade inflammation, digestive issues, or other symptoms.
+• What it measures: Potential sensitivities to foods that may trigger low-grade inflammation, digestive issues, or fatigue.

-• Limitations: While some healthcare professionals find IgG testing helpful, others caution that elevated IgG levels might reflect food exposure rather than intolerance.
-Results should be interpreted alongside symptoms and medical history.
+• Limitations: Elevated IgG levels may reflect food exposure rather than true intolerance.
+Results should be interpreted with clinical symptoms in mind.

 Breath Tests

-Breath tests diagnose carbohydrate malabsorption, such as lactose or fructose intolerance.
-After consuming a test sugar solution, these tests measure the levels of hydrogen and methane gas in the breath.
-Elevated gas levels indicate poor digestion or fermentation of the sugar by gut bacteria.
+Breath tests are commonly used to detect carbohydrate malabsorption, such as lactose or fructose intolerance.
+After consuming a sugar solution, breath samples are collected to measure hydrogen and methane gas levels-byproducts of bacterial fermentation in the gut.
+Elevated levels indicate malabsorption or bacterial overgrowth.

 Skin Prick Test (SPT)